f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-private-cloud-edge/KVM/kvm-deploy-demo-guide.rst

       **Step 1.2**: Deploying CE on Openstack

       Creating an instance in Open Stack with the the KVM image file: rhel-9.2023.29-20231212011947.
-Resources allocated to this instance are 8vCPUs and 16 GB RAM.
+Resources allocated to this instance are 8 vCPUs and 16 GB RAM.
 Minimum resources required for node deployment are mentioned here.

       .. figure:: Assets/open-stack.jpg

+        Login to CE site created above with credentials as admin/Volterra123 and must change password during first login as mentioned below,